JaggerEuler/JaggerEuler/README.md

 # Hello, I'm Jagger Euler
 <a href="https://www.linkedin.com/in/jaggereuler/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 I am a graduate of Western Governors University with a bachelor's degree in Cybersecurity and Information assurance.

-I also hold a bachelor's degree in recording arts.
+I also hold a bachelor's degree in recording arts from Full Sail University.
+I am interested in becoming a security analyst and being in a role on the blue team.
+I want to learn as much as possible, so I have taken it upon myself to learn from some projects.
+Below, you will find writeups on projects I have completed.

 ## Objective

 Cybersecurity is a field that was introduced to me by my father and friends around 2022.
 I had been around computers and technology but was unfamiliar with cybersecurity as a possible career path.
-I did some self-study on cybersecurity and IT as a whole and decided to enroll at WGU to make a career path change officially.
-I learned a lot of valuable information and gained important experience at WGU, which helped me realize that my goal is to be on the blue team side of things.
-I am now eager to transition into the field and continue learning as much as possible.
+I did some self-study on cybersecurity and IT as a whole and decided to enroll at WGU to officially make a career path change.
+I learned a lot of valuable information and gained important experience at WGU.
+This page aims to showcase the projects I have completed that have further increased my knowledge and experience.

-## Skills
+## Projects

 | Project                                       |      Project write-up      |
 |-----------------------------------------------|----------------------------|